Mac Sleep Settings Explained

 Energy Saver / Battery

-The main setting is "Turn display off after," which is a slider from 1 minute to Never.
-On laptops, you'll see separate sliders for "On Battery" and "On Power Adapter."
-There's also "Prevent automatic sleeping when the display is off," which keeps the system running even after the screen turns off.
+The main control is "Turn display off after," a slider from 1 minute to Never.
+Laptops show separate sliders for battery and power adapter.
+There's also "Prevent automatic sleeping when the display is off," which keeps the system running after the screen goes dark.

-These settings are global.
-Whatever you set here applies all the time.
-There's no built-in way to say "turn off after 5 minutes at night, but never during work hours."
-You pick one timeout and it sticks.
+Everything here is global though.
+Whatever you pick applies all the time.
+No way to say "5 minutes at night, never during work hours."

 Display sleep vs. system sleep

-By default, macOS puts the display to sleep first, then the system follows a few minutes later.
-You can control display sleep timing with the slider mentioned above, but system sleep timing is less transparent.
-On laptops, the system generally sleeps shortly after the display does, unless "Prevent automatic sleeping when the display is off" is checked.
+macOS puts the display to sleep first, then the system follows a few minutes later.
+You control display timing with the slider.
+System timing is less obvious.
+On laptops, the system usually sleeps shortly after the display unless you've checked "Prevent automatic sleeping when the display is off."

 Lock Screen settings

-System Settings, then Lock Screen.
-This controls two things: when the screen saver starts, and how quickly your Mac requires a password after sleeping or starting the screen saver.
+System Settings โ†’ Lock Screen.
+Controls two things: when the screen saver kicks in, and how fast your Mac requires a password after sleeping or screen saver starts.

-"Require password after screen saver begins or display is turned off" can be set to Immediately, After 5 seconds, After 1 minute, and so on.
-This is separate from when sleep happens.
-Your Mac can sleep quickly but not lock for a few minutes, or lock instantly but not sleep for an hour.
+"Require password" can be Immediately, After 5 seconds, After 1 minute, etc. This is separate from sleep timing.
+Your Mac can sleep fast but not lock for a few minutes, or lock instantly but not sleep for an hour.
+Different settings, different places.

 Power Nap

-Power Nap lets your Mac do certain background tasks while it's sleeping: checking email, syncing iCloud, downloading software updates, and backing up to Time Machine (when on power).
-It's on by default on most Macs.
+Power Nap lets your Mac handle certain background tasks while asleep: email, iCloud sync, software updates, Time Machine backups (on power).
+On by default for most Macs.

-Power Nap doesn't prevent sleep.
-Your Mac still goes to sleep normally.
-It just wakes up briefly and periodically to handle these tasks, then goes back to sleep.
-If you need your Mac continuously awake for a running process or an active network connection, Power Nap won't help.
+It doesn't prevent sleep.
+Your Mac still sleeps normally.
+It just wakes briefly to handle these tasks, then goes back down.
+If you need continuous uptime for a running process or active network connection, Power Nap won't cut it.

 Scheduled sleep and wake

-Scheduled sleep will put your Mac to sleep at the specified time even if you're actively using it.
-Scheduled wake will start it up at a specific time (useful for servers or media centers).
-These are blunt tools.
-There's no logic, no conditions, and they override whatever you're doing.
+Scheduled sleep will put your Mac down at the set time even if you're in the middle of something.
+Scheduled wake starts it up at a specific time, useful for servers or media centers.
+Both are blunt tools with no logic and no conditions.

 Important

-If your Mac keeps going to sleep at the same time every day, check for a scheduled sleep event.
+Mac going to sleep at the same time every day?
+Check for a scheduled sleep event.
 It overrides everything else.

 A better approach

-All of these settings share the same limitation: they're static and global.
-You pick a timeout, it applies everywhere, all the time.
-There's no awareness of what you're actually doing on your Mac.
+Every one of these settings has the same problem: they're static and global.
+Pick a timeout, it applies everywhere, always.
+No awareness of what you're actually doing.

-Shake It On adds conditional intelligence on top of your existing settings.
-Instead of changing your Energy Saver timeout to Never (and risking a dead battery), you leave your settings alone and let Shake It On reset the idle timer with mouse movement only when your conditions are met.
+Shake It On works on top of your existing settings.
+Instead of setting Energy Saver to Never (and risking a dead battery), leave your settings alone.
+Shake It On resets the idle timer with mouse movement only when your conditions are met.

-That means your Mac can stay awake during work hours, when a specific app is running, or when you're plugged in.
-And it sleeps normally the rest of the time.
+Mac stays awake during work hours, when a specific app is running, or when you're plugged in.
+Sleeps normally the rest of the time.
 Your Energy Saver settings keep doing their job.
-Shake It On just overrides them selectively.
+Shake It On just overrides them when it matters.

 Frequently Asked Questions